Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Dynamic RL Adapting to Environment with Disturbance

-\subsection{Information states, belief states in POMDP}
+\subsection{Information States, Belief States in POMDP}

 In the context of dynamic programming, the optimal controller in POMDP can be separated into two parts; $(a)$ an estimator and $(b)$ an actuator \cite{bertsekas2012dynamic,kurniawati2021partially}.
-The information available at time $t$ is called complete information state $I_t^C$ \cite{hauskrecht1997planning} which consists of all historical observation and action i.e., $I^C_t=(o_{0:t}, a_{0:t-1})$, where $o_{0:t} = o_0, \dots , o_t$ and $a_{0:t-1} = a_0 ,\dots, a_{t-1}$.
-In the case of POMDP, the estimator could make the conditional expectation $\hat s_t = \mathbb{E}(s_t\vert I^C_t)$.
+The information available at time $t$ is called complete information state $I_t^C$ \cite{hauskrecht1997planning} which consists of all historical observation and action i.e., $I^C_t=(o_{0:t}, a_{0:t-1})$, where $o_{0:t} = \left \{o_0, \dots , o_t\right\}$ and $a_{0:t-1} = \left \{a_0 ,\dots, a_{t-1}\right\}$.
+In the case of POMDP, the estimator provides the conditional expectation $\hat s_t = \mathbb{E}(s_t\vert I^C_t)$.
 The challenge of utilizing the complete information states is that the size of the data expands as time elapses.
 To resolve this issue, quantities known as sufficient statistics are normally considered.
-The sufficient statistics has a smaller dimension and preserves the essential content of $I^C_t$.
-The sufficient static is generated at the estimator and the actuator generates control inputs to the system based on the sufficient static.
-In the standard POMDP model, a belief state $b_t$ is commonly used as sufficient statistics.
+The sufficient statistic has a smaller dimension and preserves the essential content of $I^C_t$.
+The sufficient statistic is generated at the estimator and the actuator generates control inputs to the system based on the sufficient statistic.
+In the standard POMDP model, a belief state $b_t$ is commonly used as a sufficient statistic.
 The belief state assigns conditional probabilities of every possible state \cite{hauskrecht2000value}.

 As illustrated in \cite{kurniawati2021partially}, the policy of the agent receives the belief states to make optimal decisions.
 The belief states could be recursively updated via Bayesian inference.
 The update of belief states can be described as (\ref{equ:beliefupdate}).

-\subsection{Identification of transition model}
+\subsection{Identification of Transition Model}